MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-opportunity-sales.md

 <a name="bkmk4"></a>
 ## Create an opportunity  (Sales app)
- If you’re following the sales process from start to finish, you qualify a lead to turn it into an opportunity.
+ If you're following the sales process from start to finish, you qualify a lead to turn it into an opportunity.
 More information: [Nurture sales from lead to order](../sales-enterprise/nurture-sales-from-lead-order-sales.md)

  If you want to create an opportunity without first creating a lead, do the following: